MartimCardeira/Balls/README.md

 JDBC:
 - Create a new database for this task.
 Create the tables you will later need.
 - For the JDBC implementation of this task, we are happy enough if you only implement all interfaces to related Player and Boardgame
-(you can ignore PlaySession for now).
+(you can ignore PlaySessionJPA for now).
 This includes:
 -- `Player.java`
 -- `BoardGame.java`
--- `BgtDataManager.java`, all methods which relate to Player and Boardgame (those related to PlaySession can be skipped if you feel like it).
+-- `BgtDataManager.java`, all methods which relate to Player and Boardgame (those related to PlaySessionJPA can be skipped if you feel like it).
 - Make a copy of the `POJO_Test.java` Junit test class we provided, and adapt it to test your JDBC implementation.
-Remove the tests for PlaySession if you didn't implement PlaySession functionality.
+Remove the tests for PlaySessionJPA if you didn't implement PlaySessionJPA functionality.
 - Run the test class as a JUnit test.
 Copy-paste the console output into your Brightspace submission file.
 Also add the source code of your class which implements (!) `Player.java` and `BgtDataManager.java`.

 JPA: